dssg/jakarta_smart_city_traffic_safety_public/README.md

 `docker cp cvat_db:/cvat.dump .`

-Then you can upload the data to the PostgreSQL database using:
+Then you can upload the data to your persistent PostgreSQL database using:

 `cat cvat.dump | psql -f -`